fhoner/exifrename/readme.md

 # Rename by EXIF [![Build Status](https://travis-ci.org/fhoner/exifrename.svg?branch=master)](https://travis-ci.org/fhoner/exifrename)
-Rename your photos based on tagged JPEG files by defining your own filename pattern.
+Rename and tag your JPEG files by defining your own filename pattern.
 * renames your files as you defined the naming schema
 * translate gps coordinates to address information
 * writes IPTC and XMP metadata tags